 America’s governing elites increasingly rule the American people as if they were an occupying army, dictating its ideology and imposing its raw power on a defeated, prostrate nation.

 This maxim curiously reminds me of the rhetoric of the Russian anti-Yeltsin opposition in the 1990s–a mixed bag of crude blood-and-soilers, Communists-cum-nationalists, and sincere patriots.
 “Yeltsin’s occupation regime,” they would call it, “the rule of the anti-Russian comprador bourgeoisie, of the oligarchs.”
 Some would specify, “Jewish oligarchs.”

 Purified from the animus and prejudice, their bitterness still captured a grain of truth.
 The oligarchs’ ethnic origin is not particularly important here; the alienation of the nation’s elites from the hoi polloi is.
-It dates back–not to Brezhnev or Stalin years; certainly not to 1917, but to a time buried deep under the ages.
-There were times in Russian history when upward social movement was possible for millions, but those windows did not stay open long.
+It dates back, not to Brezhnev or Stalin years – certainly not to 1917 – but to a time buried deep under the ages.
+However, there were also times in Russian history when upward social movement was possible for millions, but those windows of opportunity did not stay open long.